LGBTQ-affirming religious groups: Satanism

-In both of the two primary mainstream Satanist denominations, sex is viewed as an indulgence, but one that should only be freely entered into with consent.
+In both of the two primary mainstream modern Satanist denominations, sex is viewed as an indulgence, but one that should only be freely entered into with consent.
 The Satanic Temple appears to be more vocally supportive of the LGBTQIA+ community.
 Satanists from The Satanic Temple are pluralists, accepting bisexuals, lesbians, gays, transgender people, BDSM, and polyamorists.
 On 14 July 2013, The Satanic Temple travelled to the Mississippi gravesite of the mother of Westboro Baptist Church founder, Fred Phelps.
 They performed a 'pink mass' ritual, aiming to make Phelps believe that The Satanic Temple had "turned his mother gay".

 LaVeyan Satanism is critical of Abrahamic sexual mores, considering them narrow, restrictive and hypocritical.
 The Eleven Satanic Rules of the Earth which are specific to the Church of Satan, only give two instructions regarding sex: "Do not make sexual advances unless you are given the mating signal" and "Do not harm little children", though the latter is much broader and encompasses physical and other abuse.
 This has been a consistent part of Church of Satan policy since its inception in 1966.

 In a 2004 essay supporting same-sex marriage:

 The Church of Satan is the first church to fully accept members regardless of sexual orientation and so we champion weddings/civil unions between adult partners whether they be of opposite or the same sex.
 So long as love is present and the partners wish to commit to a relationship, we support their desire for a legally recognized partnership, and the rights and privileges which come from such a union.